Skip to main content

 • Swelling inside or outside the mouth

-• Visible swelling or a pimple-like bump on the gum
+• A pimple-like bump on the gum near the treated tooth

 • Allergic reaction to medications (rash, difficulty breathing, severe itching)

-• Temporary filling or crown comes loose or falls out
+• Temporary filling or crown that comes loose or falls out

-• Your bite feels uneven or the tooth feels too high when you bite down
+• Bite feels uneven or the tooth feels too high when you close

 After Crown or Bridge Placement